 In the Whanganui electorate, there has been increases in unemployment and public debt, and the same old government promises being broken.

 There has been more centralisation of government departments, moving them away from Whanganui.

 This results in valuable services like acute healthcare moving to other regions.

 These services, that were once accessible and available locally, are now gone.

-He wants to see the success this nation once enjoyed return again, and for it to reach even greater heights.
+He wants to see the success this nation once enjoyed return, and for it to reach even greater heights.

 Whanganui needs to grow its manufacturing sector, and there needs to be conditions in place allowing local entrepreneurs to be creative and innovative.

 Jonathan also wants to see higher value jobs and better employment opportunities.